jrfep/Ecosystem-profiles-comments/Profile-structure.md

 Each profile is illustrated with a photograph that shows some of the ecological features mentioned in the text.
 Although representative examples were chosen for illustration, they may not represent the range of variability in features expressed within each functional group, some of which have extensive global distributions.
 //-->

+A workbook with profile content for Ecosystem Functional Groups of the IUCN Global Ecosystem Typology (Level 3 units) is available in an [OSF repository](https://osf.io/4dcea).

 # Major ecosystem drivers

 The text identifies key ecological drivers that shape the ecological character of ecosystem types within a functional group.
 These are primarily abiotic features and processes, including disturbance regimes that directly or indirectly influence resource availability.
 Human influence is only addressed in anthropogenic ecosystem functional groups, even though it profoundly affects most ecosystems on earth.
 These effects vary greatly in type, intensity and spatially in a manner that reflects social, cultural and economic norms and opportunities, technology and access, etc. as well as ecosystem characteristics.
 Specific influences of anthropogenic processes ecosystem state and will therefore be addressed in IUCN Red List assessments.